Paradise Inn in Pierce County, Washington — The American West (Northwest)

 Mount Rainier National Park

 Along with record rainfall, early November 2006 brought debris flows to several areas of the park.
 Not far from here, one of these flows rerouted Kautz Creek: coming to a stop at a high and narrow point in the creek bed, the debris flow dammed the creek.
 Diverted by this barrier, the rain-swollen creek carved a new course through the forest.

 Do the changes at Kautz Creek hint at the future of the Mount Rainier landscape?
 Over the last 5 years, park scientists have recorded an increase number of debris flows from small, south-facing glaciers.
 Scientists suggest this increase may be linked to global climate change: when changing weather patterns cause glaciers to melt, debris flows become more common.
 As global climate change reconfigures the glaciers and restructures weather patterns, the landscape of Mount Rainier will continue to be reshaped.

 Erected by National Park Service-United States Department of the Interior.

 Other nearby markers.
 At least 5 other markers are within 9 miles of this marker, measured as the crow flies.
-Kautz Creek Nature Trail (a few steps from this marker); Changing Course (a few steps from this marker); An Ancient Community (approx. 8.2 miles away); Paradise Inn (approx. 8.3 miles away); Inspired to Preserve (approx. 8.7 miles away).
+A Recovering Forest (a few steps from this marker); Kautz Creek Nature Trail (a few steps from this marker); An Ancient Community (approx. 8.2 miles away); Paradise Inn (approx. 8.3 miles away); Inspired to Preserve (approx. 8.7 miles away).

 Editor’s want-list for this marker.
-Full view of the marker. • Wide area view of the marker and its surroundings. • Full view of marker seen in Photo #3 • Can you help?
+Full view of the marker. • • Can you help?